 A chequing account is a type of deposit account that you can open at any bank or a credit union.
 With the help of a chequing account, you can pay your bills, make day-to-day transactions, send money via wire transfer, or deposit money into your account.

 A chequing account is slightly different from a savings account.
-A savings account, as the name suggests, is better suited for saving money.
-They are designed to hold money for the long term, and they will help you achieve your financial goals.
+As the name suggests, a savings account is better suited for saving money.
+They are designed to hold cash for the long term, and they will help you achieve your financial goals.
 However, you get higher interest rates on a savings account.

-On the other hand, a chequing account will help you manage your everyday banking.
+On the other hand, a chequing account will help you manage your everyday banking like deposits and how to write a void cheque.
 For example, you won’t take out a chunk of money from your savings account every time your car needs a gas refill – you will use a chequing account.

 What Should You Look For in a Chequing Account?

 There are several financial institutions offering chequing accounts in Canada.
-All of them offer a wide range of services and perks.
-Since there is no one-size-fits-all account that we can suggest to you right away, you’ll have to choose the chequing account yourself after taking a look at what they have to offer.
+All of them provide a wide range of services and perks.
+Since there is no one-size-fits-all account that we can suggest to you right away, you’ll have to choose the chequing account yourself after looking at what they have to offer.
 However, there are some things you should keep in mind when you are looking for a chequing account.

 Monthly Maintenance Fees